Right, here it is, folks, from the Chicago Tribune.

 Thank you very much.

-Um, I'd like to kind of start off by telling you today is actually the first time I've ever been accompanied in a male restroom with a female.
+I'd like to kind of start off by telling you today is actually the first time I've ever been accompanied in a male restroom with a female.

-It's pretty uh stunning.
+It's pretty stunning.

-But the reason I called, you just can't say that, and then you were accompanied by a female in a restroom.
+And then you were accompanied by a female in a restroom?

 Yes, sir.

-Uh I was at a truck stop and uh a I a lady, I take it a lady walked in, she had hair about three quarters of the way down her back.
+I was at a truck stop, and a lady, I take it, a lady, walked in.

-Uh well, what happened?
+Well, what happened?

 What did you do?

-Just kind of froze um because there was no attempt to even cover it up and look like a male.
+Just kind of froze because there was no attempt to even cover it up and look like a male.

-Well, um, and everybody just kind of walked out of the bathroom.
+And everybody just kind of walked out of the bathroom.

 Yeah, I guess so.

-Uh making them the bigots, yeah.
+Making them the bigots, yeah.

-Um, I'm 22 years old.
+I'm 22 years old.

 I was taught in our horrible public schools.

-But um, man, they are just full of information.
+But, man, they are just full of information.

-And I just really want to thank you and uh let you know that you have a lot of support.
+And I just really want to thank you and let you know that you have a lot of support.

-Well, you know, I'm I appreciate I it's it's still surprising to hear this, Andrew, but I have heard from people your age and even older who've said that there are things in these books that we write for children.
+It's still surprising to hear this, Andrew, but I have heard from people your age and even older who've said that there are things in these books that we write for children, you know, 8 to 12, sometimes 13, that they weren't taught in school.

-That's one of the most mistaught the first Thanksgiving.
+That's one of the most mistaught, the first Thanksgiving.

 But I'm gratified every time I hear this to have 22-year-old people tell me that they learned something reading the children.